lupyuen/lupyuen.github.io/src/lvgl4.md

 (More about __cont_style__ in the next section)

-Then we create the __LVGL Containers__ for the Call / Cancel Buttons and Digit Buttons...
+In the same way, we create the __LVGL Containers__ for the Call / Cancel Buttons and Digit Buttons...

 ```zig
   // Create the Container for Call / Cancel Buttons (700 x 200 pixels)